Molecular Formula: C14H22N4O9

-Epithalon (also known by the names of Epitalon, Epithalone or Epithalamin) is a small synthetic peptide that activates the telomerase enzyme and promotes release of melatonin.
+Epithalon (also known as Epitalon, Epithalone, or Epithalamin) is a small synthetic peptide that activates the telomerase enzyme and promotes the release of melatonin.
 It was first developed in Russia in the 1980s and has been shown to slow down age-related alterations in reproductive and immune systems and improve the life span of mice and rats.
-The peptide, apart from its prominence in regulating aging, also has played an important role in certain classes of cancer, infectious diseases and DNA regulation.
+Apart from its prominence in regulating aging, the peptide also has played an important role in certain classes of cancer, infectious diseases, and DNA regulation.

 1. The Role of Telomerase in the Anti-Aging Effects

-Early research on insect and rodent models revealed that epithalon can help improve life span to a significant extent.
-Normal, healthy fruit flies and rats show 52% decrease in mortality upon epithalon treatment.
-It is effective even in mice suffering from both cardiac disease and cancer wherein the life expectancy is increased by 27% compared to control animals.
-The peptide has been observed to mediate its effect through elimination of free radicals (charged molecules that damage healthy tissues).
+Early research on insect and rodent models revealed that epithalon could help improve life span to a significant extent.
+Normal, healthy fruit flies and rats show a 52% decrease in mortality upon epithalon treatment.
+It is effective even in mice suffering from both cardiac disease and cancer, wherein the life expectancy is increased by 27% compared to control animals.
+The peptide has been observed to mediate its effect by eliminating free radicals (charged molecules that damage healthy tissues).

 Apart from its anti-oxidant activity, epithalon has been observed to activate an enzyme called telomerase in cell culture assays.
-Telomerase preserves the ends of chromosomes known as telomeres that are crucial for maintaining the integrity of DNA.
-Epithalon preserves the DNA from damage by activating the telomerase which in turn decreases the number of errors in the DNA strands.
-Thus the peptide protects DNA from accumulating errors over a span of time which often lead to cellular dysfunction, cancer and aging.
+Telomerase preserves the ends of chromosomes known as telomeres, which are crucial for maintaining the integrity of DNA.
+Epithalon preserves the DNA from damage by activating the telomerase, decreasing the number of errors in the DNA strands.
+Thus, the peptide protects DNA from accumulating errors over time, which often leads to cellular dysfunction, cancer, and aging.

 2. DNA Activation

-Epithalon is being researched actively in order to explore the various mechanisms by which this wonder peptide mediates longevity.
-One of such pathways has been found to be the regulation of certain gene expression.
+Epithalon is being researched actively to explore the various mechanisms by which this wonder peptide mediates longevity.
+One of such pathways is the regulation of certain gene expressions.